Are you looking for where to stay in Prague on your next trip? Awesome!

-The best area where to stay in Prague for first-time visitors is the Old Town where you will find many historical attractions, restaurants, and bars to spend your days while visiting!
-I recommend MOODs Charles Bridge and Hotel Leonardo Prague to stay at!
+The best area to stay in Prague for first-time visitors is the Old Town.
+The area is filled with historical attractions, restaurants, and bars to spend your days while visiting!

 👩❤️👨 Which is the best place to stay in Prague for couples?

-The Castle District is a great place to stay while visiting with your partner as it has picturesque cobblestone streets and incredibly romantic hotels like Mandarin Oriental Prague
+The Castle District is a great place to stay while visiting with your partner, as it has picturesque cobblestone streets and baroque buildings!

 🕺 Where should we stay in Prague for a Stag Do?

 Zizkov is a great area to visit if you are interested in partying the night away!
-Carlton is a great option in case you want to stay in the area.
+Vinohrady is another great area for a night out!

-🚌 Should I stay in New Town or Old Town?
+🚌 Is it better to stay in Prague New Town vs the Old Town?

-It all depends.
-In Old Town, you will be surrounded by many tourist attractions, and it is a hectic area; in New Town, you will be in a calmer area but with so many museums and activities to do!
+It all depends when asking about Prague 1 vs Prague 2.
+In Old Town, aka Prague 1, you will be surrounded by many tourist attractions, and it is a hectic area.
+In New Town, aka Prague 2, you will be in a calmer area still surrounded by museums and activities to do!

-While Prague isn’t a super dangerous city, there are a few neighborhoods like Smíchov, Bartolomějská and Benediktská where the city is a little more “gritty” than average and is best avoided by tourists.
+While Prague isn’t a dangerous city, there are a few neighborhoods like Smíchov, Bartolomějská, and Benediktská where the city is a little more “gritty” than average and is best avoided by tourists.